 - Saginaw County Bar Association 2001 and 2002 – Treasurer

 CIVIC AND COMMUNITY SERVICE (PAST AND PRESENT):

-- Director – Wellspring Lutheran Services; Peace Lutheran Church and School Foundation; and Valley Lutheran High School Foundation
+- Director – Wellspring Lutheran Services; Good Shepherd Lutheran Church Special Ministry Foundation; and Valley Lutheran High School Foundation

 - Former President – Good Shepherd Lutheran Church, Saginaw